Notice of Intent to Lien:

-Warns the owner that you will be filing a mechanic’s lien if payment is not made.
+This Notice of Intent to File a Mechanic’s Lien warns the owner you will be filing a mechanic’s lien if payment is not made.
 Hopefully, it will create a serious dialog for settlement.
 Come up with your bottom line amount to settle and be prepared to offer it if the owner is negotiating in good faith.
-Remember that the last thing an owner wants is a lien on their property — it jeopardizes title, interferes with their relationship with the construction lender, and prevents refinancing or sale.
-This notice is worded in a non-threatening manner so as to capitalize on this situation, with the owner knowing that you are required by law to file a lien within a set period of time or lose your lien rights.
+Remember that the last thing an owner wants is a mechanic’s lien on their property — it jeopardizes title, interferes with their relationship with the construction lender, and prevents refinancing or sale.
+This Notice of Intent to Lien is worded in a non-threatening manner so as to capitalize on this situation, with the owner knowing that you are required by law to file a lien within a set period of time or lose your lien rights.

 When?
 10 days before recording the lien.

 How?
-Certified mail.
+The Notice of Intent to Lien is served by certified mail.
 For generals, serve the owner.
 For subs and suppliers, serve the general and the owner.

 Recorded or notarized?
 Neither required.